-The analytical sequence of Evaporation, Emission, Exergy was Energy, and systematically and comprehensively designed to provide an in-depth understanding of the dynamic processes within the RCCI engine.
+The analytical sequence of Evaporation, Energy, Emission, and Exergy was systematically and comprehensively designed to provide an in-depth understanding of the dynamic processes within the RCCI engine.
 This sequence was deliberately structured to reflect the natural progression of operational processes, from fuel spray dynamics to energy utilization and efficiency evaluation.
 The rationale behind this order is as follows:

-Evaporation Analysis: Evaporation positioned at the beginning of the study due to its critical role in the early stages of fuel injection and spray formation.
+Evaporation Analysis: Evaporation I. is positioned at the beginning of the study due to its critical role in the early stages of fuel injection and spray formation.
 Understanding the evaporation process is crucial as it directly influences combustion quality and heat transfer within the cylinder.
 Spray dynamics, including injection pressure, injection velocity, droplet distribution, and fuel atomization, size significantly impact subsequent combustion processes.
-Therefore, evaluating evaporation a more effective allows for and comprehensive examination of how fuel behavior influences energy production and pollutant formation, ensuring a logical progression in the analysis.
+Therefore, evaluating evaporation a more effective first allows for and comprehensive examination of how fuel behavior influences energy production and pollutant formation, ensuring a logical progression in the analysis.